okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

 For the recusive function, if we saw the tree that represents all the calls, you will see quickly that each iteration requires two more calls until we reach `fib(1)` and `fib(0)`.

 Given the number of operations increases exponentially, we then know that it becomes `O(n^2)`.
 This is a massive no no.

+With the first iterative solutin, we will get linear runtime.

+What the interviewer wants to hear for the recursive answer is that we are wasting resources by recalling the same functions over and over (think of how often `fib(3)` might be called lower in the recursion tree when running `fib(6)`).